steverusso/bigtech.fail/website/content/platforms/twitter/_index.md

 helped the company open an AI research facility in Beijing (the surveillance capital of the world).
 Shortly after her appointment to Twitter's BoD, several Chinese dissidents had their accounts suspended.

-Twitter will also openly attempt to sway elections.
-For example, in 2018, Senate candidate Austin Peterson [was temporarily suspended](/events/twitter-suspends-austin-peterson/) a week before the election for using a GIF from Twitter's own GIF library (not joking) after the opposing candidate's supporters mass-reported his account.
-In April 2019, Twitter [removed the UKIP campaign accounts for Tommy Robinson and Carl Benjamin](/events/twitter-bans-ukip-accounts-for-carl-benjamin-and-tommy-robinson/), claiming that the two were using their campaign accounts to evade their own personal permanent bans.

 ## Shadow Banning